markmackaycat/react-app-interview/README.md

 ### `npm run start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+The app should automatically open in your default browser, if not, open [http://localhost:3001](http://localhost:3001) to view it in the browser.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.